 Clever Newborn Baby Hacks

-The newborn stage can be one of the most precious times since baby is so small and snuggly, but it’s also one of the most difficult if you’ve never had a baby before.
+This is one of the most precious times since baby is so small and snuggly, but it’s also one of the most difficult if you’ve never had a baby before.

 How do You Survive the First Week with a Newborn?

-But one of the most important newborn tips I can give is to savor the moments!
+One of the most important newborn tips I can give is to savor the moments!
 As much as caring for a newborn can be really challenging, it’s also incredibly rewarding.
 Babies grow up fast, so appreciate every stage.

 Monthly Photo Inspiration